 PGY1: No primary call responsibilities – residents focus on clinical duties during their ophthalmology rotations.
 They may take call paired with a PGY2 resident a couple times during the second half of the year to prepare them for their future responsibilities.

 PGY2: Call is split evenly between the residents every sixth night.
 Saturday and Sunday are treated as 24-hour shifts and kept on the “every sixth day” rotation schedule.
 Call covers the county hospital (Ben Taub General Hospital), the Michael E. DeBakey Veterans Affairs Medical Center (MED VAMC), the private oculoplastics service, and the private neuro-ophthalmology service.
-The PGY2 residents also cover the Methodist Hospital Emergency Center for half of their call days, as the Methodist call is split evenly with The University of Texas Medical Branch (Galveston) ophthalmology residents.
+The PGY2 residents also cover the Methodist Hospital Emergency Center for one third of their call days, as the Methodist call is split evenly with The University of Texas Medical Branch (Galveston) ophthalmology residents and private faculty.

 PGY3: Call is split evenly between the residents every sixth night.
 Saturday and Sunday are treated as 24-hour shifts and kept on the “every sixth day” rotation schedule.
 Call covers Texas Children’s Hospital and the private glaucoma, cornea, and retina services.
 The PGY3 residents also cover the St. Luke’s Episcopal Hospital Emergency Center for half of their call days, as call is split with community ophthalmologists.